stephanepoinsart/votar/VotAR/tutorial.md

 # Make the best of VotAR

-Explaining to your audience how it works :
+##Explaining to your audience how it works

 While VotAR is simple to use for the audience, there will still be a few people who might not get how it works, giving an optimal chance of using it correctly to your audience is important.
 - Write who it works before the first slide on the first question.
 - Explain it orally, and demonstrate it while holding a voting paper yourself